 Addiction extends beyond the physical act of consuming a substance.
 Those struggling with addiction must face the behavioral, emotional, physical, and psychological components in order to break free from its chains.
 For treatment to be fully effective, programs must also address each of these facets in order for patients to have the highest rate of success possible.
-Group therapy is an effective tool used to accomplish this.
+Group counseling is an effective tool used to accomplish this.

-The goal of group therapy is to recognize and tackle both the behavioral and emotional aspects that may have aided in the use and abuse of substances.
+The goal of group counseling is to recognize and tackle both the behavioral and emotional aspects that may have aided in the use and abuse of substances.
 Since addiction is often times caused by stress, mood disorders, traumatic pasts, and self-esteem issues, it is important to understand what caused the problem so that appropriate solutions can be put into effect.
-Group therapy provides patients the space to safely and openly discuss these topics.
+Group counseling provides patients the space to safely and openly discuss these topics.

 - Universality – Lowering feelings of loneliness amongst group members by highlighting the common emotions and experiences between individuals